n0um3n4/n0um3n4/README.md

 - I have no issue in telling how great I've failed and how dummy I am.

-- If you want to talk to me about how to conquer the galaxy (no joking), you can email me `email [at] aloui.se`.

 🧑🏻:

 - I speak English, Spanish, and can read broken French, German and Portuguese (W.I.P!).